muhammadsalihu/softpreneur/README.md

 Connected to a custom domain: www.softpreneur.xyz

-Support MotionwaresDAO's mission of onboarding the next generation of builders by donating grant on Gitcoin: https://gitcoin.co/grants/5645/motionwaresdao
+Support MotionwaresDAO's mission of onboarding the next generation of builders by donating to our grant on Gitcoin: https://gitcoin.co/grants/5645/motionwaresdao

 # Softpreneur